adamnjeh/Overthewire-Writeups/Natas.md

 ![alt text](NatasScreenshots/19.2.png)

-- Go to the Intruder tab.
+- Go to the Intruder section.
 Select the value to be changed.
 Click **"add §"**.
 Set payload type to **numbers**.
 Set the range from 1 to 640.

 ![alt text](NatasScreenshots/19.3.png)